What British Slang Words Insult?

 Example: “She’s always dress like a tart when she goes out.”

-Like the scrubber, the tart is a derogatory term directe towards females, but it typically emphasizes looks rather than actions.
+Like the scrubber, the tart is a derogatory term direct towards females, but it typically emphasizes looks rather than actions.
 Although not as severe or insulting as some terms, it still conveys a level of criticism.

 14. Knobhead